Downtown Infrastructure Renewal Program

 EAs include technical studies and engagement with community to support decision-making for large projects.
 The EAs are being completed in accordance with the Municipal Class Environmental Assessment process as described in the Environmental Assessment Act.
 The EAs for this program of work will inform decisions about how the work gets done and what’s included.

-• Wyndham Street EA: this project was initiated as a Schedule “B” Municipal Class EA in January 2021, and is now being completed as an EA-exempt project in accordance with the Municipal Class EA (October 2000, amended in 2007, 2011, 2015).
-The project reviews the function of Wyndham Street North for all users to determine how the road should be redesigned including the number of traffic lanes, active transportation options, and the layout of the Wyndham Street and Quebec Street intersection (St. George’s Square).
+• Wyndham Street EA: this project was initiated as a Schedule “B” Municipal Class EA in January 2021, and was completed as an EA-exempt project in accordance with the Municipal Class EA (October 2000, amended in 2007, 2011, 2015).
+The project reviewed the function of Wyndham Street North for all users to determine how the road should be redesigned including the number of traffic lanes, active transportation options, and the layout of the Wyndham Street and Quebec Street intersection (St. George’s Square).

-• Macdonell Street bridge and Allans Dam structures EA: this EA will confirm what improvements are needed to address structural deficiencies and improve road safety for the required improvements and the preferred solution for the Macdonell Street bridge, the Allans Dam bridge, the Allans Dam spillway and sluiceway.
+• Macdonell Street Bridge and Allans Dam structures EA: this EA will confirm what improvements are needed to address structural deficiencies and improve road safety for the required improvements and the preferred solution for the Macdonell Street bridge, the Allans Dam bridge, the Allans Dam spillway and sluiceway.
+Recently, the Wards to Downtown Pedestrian Bridge has been added to the scope of work.

-The City presented the preferred option for the Wyndham Street EA in February 2024 to Council, which was approved, and expects to present the preferred option for the Macdonell and Allans structures EA to Council in 2025.
+The City presented the preferred option for the Wyndham Street improvements in February 2024 to Council, which was approved, and expects to present the preferred option for the Macdonell and Allans structures EA to Council in summer 2025.

 Additional project details

-• Executive sponsors: Jayne Holmes, Deputy Chief Administrative Officer, Infrastructure, Development and Enterprise Services
+• Executive sponsors: Jayne Holmes, Deputy Chief Administrative Officer, Infrastructure, Development and Environment

 • Program manager: Reg Russwurm, Manager, Design and Construction, Engineering and Transportation Services

-• Funding sources: 53 per cent grants and subsidies, 25 per cent tax reserves, 22 per cent rate reserves
+• Funding sources: 24 per cent grants and subsidies, 17 per cent tax reserves, 44 per cent rate reserves, 15 per cent development charges

 For more information